 - Develop strategies, work in partnership with allied organizations and individuals, and build and lead diverse coalitions.

-- Coordinate and collaborate with staff to plan and implement effective multi-disciplinary and integrated advocacy policy initiatives, involving a combination of policy, legal, communication, public education and organizing strategies.
+- Coordinate and collaborate with staff to plan and implement effective multi-disciplinary and integrated advocacy policy initiatives, involving a combination of policy, legal, communication, and organizing strategies.

 - Participate in legislative interim activity, attend legislative hearings, and participate in policy-related workgroups, coalitions, and meetings.